rozsazoltan/macos-hungarian-keylayout/README.md

 ## Installation

-- Download the `HungarianWinQwertz.bundle.zip` file.
+- Download the `HungarianQwertz.bundle.zip` file.
-- Right-click the `HungarianWinQwertz.bundle.zip` file and select the "Extract" option, or double-click to open it.
+- Right-click the `HungarianQwertz.bundle.zip` file and select the "Extract" option, or double-click to open it.
-- Right-click the `HungarianWinQwertz.bundle` and select the "Open with..." using `Keyboard Installer` application, or double-click to open it (by default).
+- Right-click the `HungarianQwertz.bundle` and select the "Open with..." using `Keyboard Installer` application, or double-click to open it (by default).
 - Logout and Login again, or restart your PC.
-- In the keyboard settings, you will find the `Hungarian Win QWERTZ` keyboard layout in the `Hungarian` folder.
+- In the keyboard settings, you will find the `Hungarian - QWERTZ` keyboard layout in the `Hungarian` folder.

 ## Why?